phonegap/phonegap-plugin-image-capture/README.md

 ## imageCapture.grabFrame()

 This method takes a snapshot of the live video being held in the mediastream track, returning an ImageBitmap if successful.
-This method is not supported on iOS and rejected promise with `DOMException` on iOS.
+This method is not supported on iOS and rejected promise with `DOMException` is returned on iOS.

 ## [Contributing](https://github.com/phonegap/phonegap-plugin-image-capture/blob/master/.github/CONTRIBUTING.md)